 What this baseline reveals

-- NSW's FHBAS at $800k full exemption puts NSW second on the threshold ladder but the $1m+ tier shows standard rate kicks in fast above the $1m concession ceiling.
+- NSW's FHBAS at $800k full exemption puts NSW second on the threshold ladder, but the $1m-plus tier shows the standard rate kicks in fast above the $1m concession ceiling.

 What this does not prove